fortrabbit/blog/yes-we-rewrite.md

 > They did not know it was impossible, so they did it.

-The road ahead is long and the finish line is not in sight yet.
-We have recently restructured our roadmap and postponed some goals.
-We are slowly approaching a closed alpha phase.
+The road ahead is still long and the finish line is not in sight yet.
+We recently restructured our roadmap and postponed some goals.

+On the positive side, we are now approaching an early private alpha access phase.
+Get in touch if you want to be one among the first adventurers.

 I am proud of our progress and what we have achieved so far and i'm incredibly fortunate to work with such a talented and dedicated team.